 You need protein in your diet, but putting processed meat on the dinner table isn’t the best way to get it.
 Eating too many processed foods can be harmful to your health and processed meat is no exception.
 You may enjoy the taste of bologna, salami, ham, bacon, hot dogs and sausages, but there are some good reasons to limit the quantity you eat.
 Here are four of them.

 Processed Meats Are a Cancer Risk

-Most people would rather not deal with the big “C,” and processed foods have been linked with an increased cancer risk.
+Most people would rather not deal with the big “C,” and processed foods have been linked with increased cancer risk.
 A study published in the Journal of the American Medical Association showed that eating red meat, and particularly processed meat, increases the greater risk for colon cancer.
 Another study found a link between processed meats and stomach and pancreatic cancer.
 Still another study found that kids who munched on more hotdogs, a classic example of processed meat, developed more childhood cancers.

 How does processed meat boost cancer risk?
 Processed meat contains preservatives that are converted in the digestive tract to nitrosamines, chemicals that are known carcinogens.
-Frying meat further increases the amount of nitrosamines in meat even further.
+Frying meat further increases the number of nitrosamines in meat even further.
 Interestingly, another place you find nitrosamines is in cigarette smoke.

 It’s Too High in Sodium

 When you eat a meal high in sodium your blood vessels expand only half as much to let blood flow through as they do when you eat a low-salt meal.
 Dietary sodium has been linked with elevated blood pressure and a greater risk for heart disease in some studies – and the processed meat you buy at the supermarket and at deli counters is just loaded with it.
 Processed meat has almost four times the amount of salt as unprocessed meat.
 No wonder most people feel thirsty after they eat it.